TKOaly/rv-app-frontend/.github/PULL_REQUEST_TEMPLATE.md

 * [ ] Add tags for your PR.

-Add tags to your PR to indicate the status of the PR. `WIP` for work in progress, `Ready for review` if your PR is ready for review.
+Add tags to your PR to indicate the status of your PR. `WIP` for work in progress, `Ready for review` if your PR is ready for review.
 You can view all the tags from the right side panel.

 ------